ionos-deploy-now/documentation/content/blog/github-for-agencies.md

 We've talked about building up a set of starter repositories you can clone for new projects in step 2.
 But wouldn't it be great to keep re-used code centralized for similar projects, instead of distributing it to many repositories?
 Centralization makes it especially efficient to distribute updates to all your projects across the project lifecycle.

-If your projects are sufficiently similar to each other, I would suggest to maintain their code in a single repository and use persistent files and database content to customize them.
+If your projects are sufficiently similar to each other, I would suggest to maintaining their code in a single repository and use persistent files and database content to customize them.
 The latter would remain unaffected from new deployments.
 You can read [here](https://docs.ionos.space/blog/multi-deployments/) how a Deploy Now user deploys from one repository to multiple environments using the [Multi Deployments feature](https://docs.ionos.space/docs/multi-deployments/).

 I wish you and your team a lot of fun and success exploring!